New Chef, New Season

 “Matt told me about a type of basil he was using at Chez Panisse called Piccolo Fino or Fino Verde, a fine leaf basil that is superbly aromatic.
 I tried growing it last summer and it grew well for us.
 I was so pleased,” says Rolffs.

 In February 2019, Matt Poole decided he too wanted to take the leap and leave his work in California to join forces with Hotel Washington.
 Poole recruited two friends to join him in his new adventure.
 He met Baker and Pastry Chef Amanda Ebenhoeh and Sous Chef Ian Milosek while working at Marie Catrib’s.
 They are both Michigan natives and looking forward to reconnecting with Poole.

 The new Hotel Washington team will work with Hoot Blossom Farm, Folk Tree Farm and other growers on the Island and start partnering with foragers and other Wisconsin producers.
 “This is our chance to see what is happening on the Island already.
 What grows here, what the land wants to make, what the people are hungry for.
 We get to harness our skills to take all this and make something beautiful and delicious with it.”

 The Restaurant will serve a special Mother’s Day Brunch on Sunday, May 12 at 11 am to 2 pm.
 The following Saturday and Sunday, May 18 and 19, 4:30-8:30, the restaurant invites Islanders for a preview of the menu.
-The season officially opens Tuesday, May 21 for dinner seven nights a week through October from 4:30-8:30.
+The season officially opens Tuesday, May 21 for dinner six nights a week through October from 4:30-8:30.
 For reservations, call 920-847-3010.
+Closed Mondays.